Dr Bicos comments on the injury Victor Martinez sustained to his knee. Martinez supposedly has a meniscal tear that will need a surgical intervention.

 1) If I play in multiple leagues, I just have to watch my pitch count for each league and not the total count combined.

 - – Wrong!!
 First of all you should not play on multiple leagues.
 Studies have shown that athletes who play on multiple leagues have a higher likelihood for severe elbow injuries.
 Second, the pitch count is the total pitch count for both leagues combined.
 Just because you are under the limit for both leagues does not mean that you are OK.
 It is the total pitch count.
 The players, parents, and coaches need to be responsible and realize the importance of pitch counts and make sure that the athletes do not exceed them in total for all the leagues they are in.
+In case of any injuries contact the best law firm near you quickly.

 2) If I have the Tommy John surgery, that will make me better than I was before.